Geography

 Overview

-• Geography explores the physical features of the planet, such as landforms, climates, ecosystems, and the human activities that shape our world, including culture and economic development.
+Geography explores the physical features of the planet, such as landforms, climates, ecosystems, and the human activities that shape our world, including culture and economic development.
+It also examines how people and environments influence each other over time and across different places.

 For an in-depth description of the geography field, see the article Geography from National Geographic.